-The new Local Skills Solutions program will enhance partnerships among local employers, industry, and community organisations to identify and address regional training gaps.
+The Local Skills Solutions program enhances partnerships among local employers, industry, and community organisations to identify and address regional training gaps.

-This is a $3 million commitment to support local and regional communities facing skills challenges or changes to their economies and labour markets, including transitioning, new and emerging industries.
+With an initial commitment of $3 million, the program supports local and regional communities facing skills challenges or changes to their economies and labour markets, including transitioning, new and emerging industries.

 Projects funded under the Local Skills Solutions program will: